2000 Broadway, Schenectady, NY 12306

 What should I expect?

 When you walk into Bellevue Reformed Church, you'll be greeted at the doors to the Sanctuary before entering for service.
-We begin each service with worship music, then follow with more traditional elements like a call to worship, prayer of confession, often a video clip, Scripture reading, then a sermon followed by Communion.
+We begin each service with worship music, then follow with more traditional elements like a call to worship, prayer of confession, a children's message, Scripture reading, then a sermon, that is followed by Communion once a month.

 What should I wear?